martinboller/snipeIT-Install/README.md

  - Change directory into /mnt/data/Environments/
  - Run git clone https://github.com/martinboller/snipeIT-Install.git
  - Change directory into /mnt/data/Environments/snipeIT-Install/
- - Execute vagrant up snipe and wait for the OS to install
+ - Execute vagrant up simo and wait for the OS to install

 You may have to select which NIC to use for this e.g. wl08p01